Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Omitting types

 Minimal Taylor algebras omitting other types of edges \emph{do} have significantly stronger properties than general Taylor algebras omitting those edges.
-Minimal $\types{s}$-free algebras are exactly those for which option (a) in Corollary~\ref{cor:4types} does not hold, and that have the few subpowers property \cite{Bulatov16:restricted}.
-The few subpowers property, i.e., that the number of subuniverses of $\alg A^n$ is $2^{O(n)}$, can be characterized by the existence of an edge term operation~\cite{Berman10:varieties} in general.
+Minimal $\types{s}$-free algebras are exactly those for which option (a) in Theorem~\ref{thm:4types} does not hold, and that have few subpowers~\cite{Bulatov16:restricted}.
+Few subpowers algebras can be characterized by the existence of an edge term operation~\cite{Berman10:varieties} in general.
 In minimal Taylor algebras, the second strongest edge operation always exists -- the 3-edge operation defined by the identities $e(y,y,x,x)=e(y,x,y,x)=e(x,x,x,y)=x$.
 This is significant, because the exponent in the running time of the few subpowers algorithm depends on the least $k$ such that the algebra has a $k$-edge term operation.
 The number $3$ here is best possible: a $2$-edge operation is the same as a Mal'cev operation appearing in Theorem~\ref{thm:as-free}.